DirectMyFile/syscall/README.md

 Currently this library supports Linux and Mac OSX.
 In the future, there will be partial support for Windows.

-Note that the name is slightly misleading.
-System Calls include both pure C functions and actual System Calls.
+Note that the name is misleading.
+System Calls include both pure C functions and actual System Calls, as well as bindings to commonly-used libraries.

 ## Examples